Everest Helicopter Tour 2026 – 2027

 From talking to the locals or from experience, many trekkers will say that autumn is the best time for the Everest Base Camp Helicopter Tour.
 After the rain from the monsoon season, the dust is washed out of the air, and days are often crystal clear.
 The air is fresh and crisp, the weather is stable, and the mountains appear stunningly more than ever with the perfect rich blue sky.

 Temperatures in the daytime are usually between 5°C and 12°C (41°F to 54°F), while nighttime temperatures can be down to -10°C to 0°C (14°F to 32°F).
 Photographs taken in autumn often require little to no editing because the views are like nothing you have ever seen before.
-In the autumn season, flights can take up to 2 hours, as this is a busy trekking season and timing may vary due to weather or emergency rescues.
-Overall, this is peak season for trekking and mountain flights due to reliable visibility and minimal weather disruptions.

 Monsoon (July to Mid-September)

-The environment during a monsoon is very unpredictable, with risk factors relating to temperature ranging between 10°C and 18°C (50°F and 64°F), although there is some warmth.
+The environment during a monsoon is very unpredictable, with risk factors relating to temperature ranging between 10 °C and 18°C (50°F and 64°F), although there is some warmth.
 However, the monsoon will also include heavy rain, high winds, and heavy cloud cover.

 Winter (December to February)